-The FEC Form 3x allows for “Prohibited Inkind Contributions for Allocable Activities”.
-This is when an inkind contribution, which typically would not be permissible due to FEC regulations, is accepted by the non-federal account, and the federal account pays for it’s share.
+The FEC Form 3x allows for Prohibited Inkind Contributions for Allocable Activities.
+This is when an Inkind contribution, which typically would not be permissible due to FEC regulations, is accepted by the Non-Federal account, and the federal account pays for its share.

-The inkind contribution is reported twice: once on the H3 as a “Transfer From NonFederal Accounts” and again on the H4 as the “100% Non-Federal Use of Prohibited Inkind Contribution”.
-This is typical of all inkind contributions – they are reported as both receipts and disbursements so as to not impact the cash on hand.
+On the Form 3X, the Inkind contribution is reported twice: once on the H3 as a Transfer From Non-Federal to Federal and again on the H4 as the 100% Non-Federal Use of Prohibited Inkind Contribution.
+(All Inkind contributions are reported twice, both as a receipt and a disbursement, so as to not impact the cash on hand.)

 The allocation transfer of the Federal share will appear on the H4, as the 100% Federal Share of Prohibited Inkind Contribution.